 - Whether or not other people approve of your decisions

 - The things you can’t control and can’t change

 - The expectations of others – unless it’s your boss or your customers

-- The opinions of others – especially those who don’t give a fuck about you
+- The opinions of others – especially those who don’t know what the fuck they’re talking about

 - Celebrity gossip